Inside your download

 - Poetic form – The perfect way to add freedom and fun to your study of poetry

 - Reading for pleasure – Let students have agency and see that you enjoy books too

 - Teacher qualifications – Why do you need a maths GCSE to teach humanities?

 Make sure your assessment is effective with these expert insights

 Professor Mike Askew provides advice around three areas of primary mathematics to help you become a better teacher

 Education experts David Didau, Daisy Christodoulou and Emma McCrea are here to help you improve your assessment methods

 Discover creative lesson activities and innovative teaching practices in this CPD box set full of ideas for boosting reading ...

-This eight-part series will give you practical suggestions for helping children with autism
+This eight-part series will give you practical suggestions for helping autistic children – during Autism Acceptance Week an...

 From engaging Year 7s in science to seeing secondary students through their GCSEs, our experts are here to guide you